Allison Kopf: Career

+In January 2024, Kopf was appointed CEO of TRACT, a food and agriculture sustainability measurement platform.

 Recognition

 In 2016, Kopf was named Entrepreneur of the Year by technical.ly Brooklyn for her efforts in the newfound field of digital horticulture.

 Following this in 2016, Kopf was named Change Maker of the year for her work within the digital horticulture industry by the Association for Vertical Farming.

 In 2019, Kopf was named one of the winners of the Women of Influence award by the New York Business Journal and Bizwomen.

 In 2021, Kopf was named the winner of the Woman of Impact award from Global Women Fresh, an event that brings together women in produce to close the gender divide within the industry.

 Personal life

-Kopf resides in Brooklyn, New York.
+Kopf currently resides in the Netherlands with her husband and daughter.